-The recognized charge is the charge contained in an agreement the claims administrator has with the provider either directly or through a third party.
-If no agreement is in place, the recognized charge is the lowest of:
+The recognized charge is the charge contained in an agreementthe claims administrator has with the provider either directly orthrough a third party.
+If no agreement is in place, the recognizedcharge is the lowest of:

-- The provider's usual charge for furnishing the service. - The charge the claims administrator determines to be appropriate based on factors such as the cost for providing the same or similar service or supply and the manner in which charges for the service or supply are made.
+The provider's usual charge for furnishing the service.

+The charge the claims administrator determines to beappropriate based on factors such as the cost for providing the same or similar service or supply and the manner in whichcharges for the service or supply are made.

-• The charge the claims administrator determines to be the recognized charge percentage made for that service or supply.
+The charge the claims administrator determines to be the recognized charge percentage made for that service or supply.

 The recognized charge percentage is the charge determined by the claims administrator on a semi-annual basis to be in the 90th percentage of the charges made for a service or supply by providers in the geographic area where it is furnished.
-The recognized charge is determined by collecting the claims submitted for each procedure, defined by the procedure code, in a specific geographic area.
-The highest and lowest charges are ignored and the charge that allows 90% of all the claims to be paid in full is set as the recognized charge for that procedure.
+The recognized charge is determined by collecting the claims submitted for eachprocedure, defined by the procedure code, in a specific geographicarea.
+The highest and lowest charges are ignored and the chargethat allows 90% of all the claims to be paid in full is set as the recognized charge for that procedure.
 The geographic area is determined by where the procedure is performed.
 For example, most procedures in Juneau are based on charges submitted from all of Southeast Alaska.
-Some types of procedures, such as surgery, are based on statewide claims data to ensure sufficient information to establish a recognized charge.
+Some types of procedures, such as surgery, arebased on statewide claims due to ensure sufficient information toestablish a recognized charge.

-If data is insufficient to determine a recognized charge, the claims administrator may consider items such as the following:
+If data is insufficient to determine a recognized charge, the claimsadministrator may consider items such as the following: